vedph/cadmus-bricks-shell-v3/README.md

 This will run all tests in the `src` directory, which typically contains your main app's code.

 Remember to run these commands in your terminal from your project's root directory.

+## History

+For the history see the README of each library in this workspace.